German Claim Of Russian Contract Killing unfounded: Ambassador - UrduPoint

 "We consider these accusations to be unjustified and unfounded," ambassador Sergei Nechayev said after Germany accused Moscow of having ordered the killing of a Georgian national in August 2019.

-The victim, a former Chechen commander named as Tornike K, was shot twice in the head at close range in Kleiner Tiergarten park, which lies minutes away from the German parliament and chancellery.
+The victim, a former Chechen commander, was shot twice in the head at close range in Kleiner Tiergarten park, which lies minutes away from the German parliament and chancellery.